sbmlteam/sbmlteam.github.io/site/content/home/front.md

 # Summary: This file defines the front page text that appears as the
 #          first (top) section of the front page.
 #
-# Notes: do not define the variable "title" here, because we use the
+# Notes: DO NOT define the variable "title" here, because we use the
-# normal Hugo Academic list template and a definitio for title will
+# normal Hugo Academic list template and a definition for title will
 # end up putting new (and unwanted) title text on the page.
 #
 # This page definition makes heavy use of raw HTML in-between